 Setting the left and right (or top and bottom) percent values so the axis total among the three percent boxes exceeds 100% will always result in the center percent box value automatically reducing itself to maintain the 100% total, shrinking your selected layout item in the process.

-You can reposition images and video sources by entering values into the left/right and top/bottom adjustment boxes (identified as #2/4 and #5/7 respectively in the Adjustment boxes for item resizing and positioning table).
+Items are positioned in a custom layout by entering values into the left/right and top/bottom adjustment boxes (identified as #2/4 and #5/7 respectively in the Adjustment boxes for item resizing and positioning table above).
 The values entered into these boxes represent a portion of the total percentage (or pixels) of the layout's width or height.

-You can also position your item with additional keyboard precision by holding Ctrl and pressing the arrow keys to nudge your item by a very small fraction in the direction of your choice.
+You can also position your item with additional keyboard precision by holding Crtl and pressing the arrow keys to nudge your item by a very small fraction in the direction of your choice.